 Accordingly, where provisions overlap on any given right or entitlement available to ECOWAS citizens who are also refugees, the most generous provision applies.
-Rights refugees enjoy according to either body of law may be applied simultaneously.
-A comparative table of the rights and entitlements enjoyed by refugees who are ECOWAS citizens residing in ECOWAS countries is attached as an annex to this document.
+Rights that refugees enjoy according to either body of law may be applied simultaneously.

 Refugees may therefore enjoy rights under the Free Movement Protocols additional to the rights to which they are entitled under international refugee law.